 Although many of us have watched American films about slavery (usually set in the deep south) like Gone with the Wind (1939), or more recently Django Unchained (2012) and 12 Years a Slave (2013), there are no comparable big or small screen, narrative or documentary films about Canadian Slavery.
 Instead, when Brad Pitt shows up as the carpenter named Bass at the end of 12 Years a Slave, it is as the white Canadian hero who gets word of Solomon Northup’s (played by Chiwetel Ejiofor) abduction and unjust enslavement in the south to his family and friends back north.
 Bass, the “good Canadian,” becomes Northup’s ticket to freedom.

-Our non-existent Canadian Slavery curriculum and lack of popular culture alternatives has also resulted in a pervasive ignorance about black Canadians.
+Our non-existent Canadian Slavery curriculum and lack of popular cultural alternatives has also resulted in a pervasive ignorance about black Canadians.
 For starters, Canadian unfamiliarity with the fact that black people have been in Canada since the 1600’s leads to the pervasive misidentification of black Canadians as recent immigrants.
 Meanwhile, although the term “black” is usefully deployed as a catchall to describe the various people of African descent who were historically enslaved in Canada, it also occludes the knowledge of the extraordinary diversity of this group.
 But the advertising that emerged from slavery – here and abroad – can help to redress this blindness.

 Black populations in Canada during the period of slavery were extremely diverse.
 One source which sheds light on this heterogeneity is fugitive slave advertisements.
 Also known as runaway slave advertisements, these notices were placed by white Canadian slave owners in order to hunt and recapture the enslaved people who resisted through flight.
 As one might guess, the ads documented the enslaved in invasive detail, providing descriptions not only of names, but of height, body type, hair style and colour, racial types, complexion, clothing, and even mannerisms.
 But significantly, details of a person’s location of birth, previous place of residence, accent, and languages were also routinely provided.
-This last group of identifiers were all things which worked to inform the ad’s readers about where the enslaved fugitive had come from, and significantly, where they might have been headed.
+This last group of identifiers were all things which worked to inform the ad’s readers about where the enslaved fugitive had come from and, significantly, where they might have been headed.

 Several cases from the province of Quebec highlight these practices.
 An enslaved man named Andrew was described in a fugitive notice from 1767 as “born in Maryland,” while several years later in 1779, a “Negro Lad” named Nemo was listed by the Quebec City tailor Hugh Ritchie as having been born in Albany, New York. (figs. 2 & 3) Black people were also born into slavery Canada.
-Such appears to be the case with another of the people that Hugh Ritchie enslaved, the twenty-six year old Cash who was described as a “Negro Wench”. (fig. 3) While Ritchie’s ad did not explicitly state Cash’s origins, his description of her linguistic abilities as “speaks English and French very fluently,” indicates that she was likely born in Quebec where, unlike other Canadian provinces and various parts of the US, both languages were commonly spoken.
+Such appears to be the case with another of the people that Hugh Ritchie enslaved, the twenty-six-year-old Cash, who was described as a “Negro Wench”. (fig. 3) While Ritchie’s ad did not explicitly state Cash’s origins, his description of her linguistic abilities as “speaks English and French very fluently,” indicates that she was likely born in Quebec where, unlike other Canadian provinces and various parts of the US, both languages were commonly spoken.

 Enslaved black people were also forcibly shipped to Canada from the Caribbean (English and French controlled islands) by West Indian Merchants like James McGill of Montreal and Joshua Mauger of Halifax.
 Evidence of these Canadian-Caribbean trade routes appears in another fugitive notice posted in the Quebec Gazette in 1779 for the return of JNo.
 Thompson who was described by Simon Fraser as “a black Boy…born in Spanish-Town, Jamaica” who had escaped from the ship Susannah. (fig. 4) Although colonial trade was normally limited to traffic within each empire (meaning for Canada, from other British or French territories), these notices even hint at the presence of black people from outside of these colonies.
 Placed on 15 July 1768, Sarah Levy described a runaway “Mulatto Man named WILL,” as speaking “French, English and Spanish,” the last language, decidedly uncommon in the region. (fig. 5) Will then, had likely been born in a region where Spanish was spoken – like Cuba, the Dominican Republic, Puerto Rico or Mexico – or spent a significant period in the household of a slave owner who had spoken the language.